sabley/nexus-platform-reference/README.md

 ## Operations

+In addition to Docker Desktop, I recoomend install Kitematic to help with managiong containers and seeing into logs.

+I run Jenkins as a local app which allow it to hit the Nexus repo through Nginx so Docker repos work

 The demo-setup script is a one time script to config docker and npm within NXRM; prior to running, review the docker-compose file and the persistent volume mounts.
 They are set to work on a linux machine and will need to be changed for a windows based machine.
 ```
 ./demo-setup.sh